WalterObrifor/Library-Management-System/README.md

 # Brain Point Library Management System
-(The techniques used for this project can be used for any business operation)
+Note: The techniques used for this project can be used for any business operation

 ## Project Title: Brain Point Library Management System
 ## Project Level: From Beginners Friendly To Advance